Romeo and Juliet (1968 film): Casting

 Laurence Olivier's involvement in the production was by happenstance.
 He was in Rome to film The Shoes of the Fisherman and visited the studio where Romeo and Juliet was being shot.
 He asked Zeffirelli if there was anything he could do, and was given the Prologue to read, then ended up dubbing the voice of Lord Montague as well as other assorted minor roles.

 Filming

-After cast readings in late May, rehearsals and filming began at the end of June of 1967 in Tuscania, Italy, then moved to Pienza, Gubbio, and Artena, before completing at Cinecittà movie studios in Rome.
-The famous Romeo and Juliet balcony scene was filmed in Artena in September of 1967.
+After cast readings in late May, rehearsals and filming began at the end of June 1967 in Tuscania, Italy, then moved to Pienza, Gubbio, and Artena, before completing at Cinecittà movie studios in Rome.
+The famous Romeo and Juliet balcony scene was filmed in Artena in September 1967.

-The film is set in 14th century Renaissance Italy.
+The film is set in 14th century pre-Renaissance Italy.